 Conflict is the oxygen books breathe.
 Without it, interesting characters become cardboard cutouts and plotlines transform into meandering sightseeing tours of someone else’s fantasy life.
-If something isn’t actively going wrong at ALL times then you don’t have a story for readers to care about.
-Even a fantasy-vehicle like Twilight would have withered without relationship dilemmas and in-fighting.
+If something isn’t actively going wrong at ALL times then you don’t have a story.
+Even a fantasy-vehicle like Twilight would have withered without relationship dilemmas and character in-fighting.

-However, for a beginning writer it can be hard to incorporate conflict even once you’ve accepted it’s necessity in the larger story.
+For a beginning writer it can be hard to incorporate conflict even once you’ve accepted it’s necessity within the larger story.
 Conflict opportunities can be hard to spot and even harder to fully utilize.
 However, with practice, it gets easier and easier to milk your storyline for every ounce of difficulty it can offer.

 First, Let’s Get Comfortable with Character Suffering